 - The urge to buy is overwhelming, and must be gratified instantly.

-- Items bought during shopping sprees are mostly unnecessary.
+- Items bought during shopping sprees are often unnecessary.

-- Shopaholics often go shopping intending to buy only a few items and end up buying much, much more than they intended to.
+- Shopaholics often go shopping with the intention to buy only a few items and end up buying much more than they intended.

 - Shopaholics are often in debt, have maxed out credit cards and are in generally bad financial straits due to spending beyond their means.

-If some of these signs apply to you, then you might have a shopping addiction.
-Relax.
-Being addicted to shopping is not the end of the world.
-Acknowledging the problem is the first step towards resolving it.
+If any of these signs apply to you, then you might have a shopping addiction.
+Acknowledging the problem is the first step toward resolving it.
 However, breaking free of shopping addiction may require the help of others.

-Your compulsion to shop may be the way you cope with issues such emotional problems or may even stem from psychological issues that you are not equipped to address.
-Being humble enough to accept that you need help is key.
-Moreover, addiction rarely occurs alone and may mask other problems and addictions.
-Seeking professional help may be necessary to resolve other issues that are clustered with the addiction.
-Left untreated, shopping addiction can cause problems as well.
+Your compulsion to shop may be a way you cope with issues such emotional problems or may even stem from mental health issues.
+Help from a supportive team is key.
+Addictions and compulsions often mask other problems.
+Qualified help may be necessary to resolve other issues that are clustered with the problem shopping.
+A full recovery will be difficult without treatment and support.

-Shopaholics often spend beyond their means.
-Despite appearing less harmful than other forms of addiction such as drug or alcohol abuse, shopping addiction can and does create serious problems that negatively affect the lives of people who suffer from it.
-The most obvious problem is financial.
+People with shopping addiction often spend beyond their means.
+Although it may appear less harmful than other forms of addiction, such as drug or alcohol abuse, shopping addiction can and does create serious problems.
+Financial problems are the most obvious problems associated with compulsive shopping.

-This is because the urge to spend is generally indulged until they are no longer able to buy things.
-This usually means they have run out of money, maxed out their credit cards, and are unable to borrow funds to continue to feed their addiction.
-Consequently, shopaholics may potentially face financial and even legal problems if they are unable to fulfill their other financial obligations as a result of their addiction.
+Without anything to stop the issue, people with this issue often spend until they absolutely can no longer buy new things.
+This may mean they have run out of money, maxed out their credit cards, and are unable to borrow funds to continue to feed the addiction.
+Shopping addiction may cause financial and even legal problems if those who suffer are unable to fulfill their other financial obligations because of their addiction.

-Left unresolved, compulsive shopping can become just as problematic and self-destructive as other forms of addiction.
+Left unresolved, compulsive shopping can become just as problematic and self-destructive as almost any other form of addiction.

-- Eschew the use of credit cards and opt instead to pay in cash or debit card.
-For big-ticket items, you can elect to pay by check.
+- Destroy all credit cards and delete all digitally-stored credit card numbers.
+Instead, pay for needed items in cash or debit card.
+For big-ticket items, you can elect to pay by hand-written check.